 What to look for in an independent third party:

 - Qualified personnel.
 Look at the resumes included in the proposal for conducting the requirements analysis.
-You want people who have years of direct experience designing, implementing, and using earned value management systems as program managers, project managers, control account managers, master schedulers, and cost analysts on a variety of projects.
+You want people who have years of direct experience designing, implementing, and using earned value management analysis software as program managers, project managers, control account managers, master schedulers, and cost analysts on a variety of projects.
 You want the hands-on “doers” who have lived through Integrated Baseline Reviews (IBRs), EVMS compliance reviews, and surveillance reviews.
 Look for people who have been DCMA review directors or have been in charge of a company’s self-surveillance process.
 Why is this important?
 You want experienced practitioners with an intrinsic understanding of what does and doesn’t work.
 People with a passion for doing things right can provide practical solutions and help you avoid common mistakes they have seen other companies make.

 - Standards based framework for the requirements analysis.
 For a requirements analysis to identify gaps in your project control system to support an EVMS, the framework should be the EIA-748 Standard for EVMS process areas and 32 guidelines.
 This includes organizing the work, planning and scheduling, budgeting and authorizing the work, accounting considerations, analysis and management reporting, and managing changes.
 Risk and opportunity management should be woven into that framework.
 The requirements analysis should include a schedule and cost data quality assessment because it provides an indication of potential process gaps.
 Conducting interviews with key functional corporate personnel, project managers, control account managers, schedulers, and others should also be part of the analysis process because it provides an indication of management commitment and overall project management culture within the company.